+class zmq.devices.MonitoredQueue(in_type, out_type, mon_type=1, in_prefix=b'in', out_prefix=b'out')

-class zmq.devices.MonitoredQueue (in_type, in_prefix=b'in', out_type, $mon_type=1$, out prefix=b'out') Class for running monitored_queue in the background.
+Class for running monitored_queue in the background.

 See zmq.devices.Device for most of the spec.
 MonitoredQueue differs from Proxy, only in that it adds a prefix to messages sent on the monitor socket, with a different prefix for each direction.